 If you’d rather do a day tour from Hong Kong to Macau or a tour once in Macau, these are good ideas:

-What do in Macau on a Day Trip from Hong Kong!
+Things To Do in Macau on a Day Trip from Hong Kong

 After getting off I followed the crowds which were a good indication I was in the right place.
 It was really busy but it was also a Sunday which I assume may be why the ferry tickets were so booked up as local people from Hong Kong were perhaps going on a day trip with their families too.